Gardiner Brothers

 The Gardiner Brothers are professional Irish dancers, social media personalities and influencers.
-Michael (born 1995) and Matthew (born 1999) are Irish-American dancers and choreographers who are currently living in Galway, Ireland.
+Michael (born 1995) and Matthew (born 1999) are Irish-American dancers and choreographers.
 They are both cast members of Riverdance and have toured the world extensively since auditioning for the show in 2015.
 They are known for their rhythm, innovation and syncopation and have both won the Irish dancing World Championship multiple times.

 Early life

 The brothers were born in Denver, Colorado to Irish parents.
-Their dad Eoin grew up in Dublin and their mother Marianne came from County Sligo.
+Their dad Eoin grew up in Dublin and their mother Marianne came from Sligo.
 Both parents wanted their kids to have some Irish culture while growing up in America.
 Michael and Matthew's older sister Anna began dancing at the age of 5 at the Wick School of Irish dance and the brothers soon followed.
 They fell in love with the Irish culture from an early age and it became extremely important to them.
 Their mother Marianne played in an Irish Folk band, 'The Chancers' during their years in Denver, and from a very young age, Anna, Michael and Matthew would perform with the band at gigs and concerts.
 Just after starting in their first dance class, their parents took them to see Riverdance which inspired their love of Irish dancing.

 When the family moved to Galway, Ireland in 2006, they joined the Hession School of Irish Dance and developed their skills under the tutelage of Celine Hession, Gemma Carney, Deirdre Gallagher and Mary McDonnagh.

 Both brothers have attended university in Ireland.
-Michael qualified in architecture from the University of Limerick in 2019 and Matthew is studying civil engineering in the National University of Galway, Ireland.
+Michael qualified in architecture from the University of Limerick in 2019 and Matthew is qualified with first class honors in civil engineering from his studies at the National University of Galway, Ireland.